 In this regional development concept, the Regionale Innovationszentrum für Energietechnik – RIZ Energie was proposed as a lighthouse project for funding.
 Hochschule Offenburg registered the project in March 2015 at the State Office of Property and Construction (department of Freiburg) in agreement with the Ministry of Science, Research and Arts.
 The competition ran in spring 2015 and resulted in the assignment to Birk Heilmeyer und Frenzel Architekten in July 2015.

-Construction work began in May 2018 with the ground-breaking ceremony, with the handover to the University agreed for the 2020 summer semester.
-Since late March 2020, the offices and pilot plant have been set up.
-The move in is currently planned for May 2020.
-Over the next few months, all lab equipment will be installed and gradually put into operation.
+Construction work began in May 2018 with the ground-breaking ceremony.
+Since spring 2020, the offices and pilot plant have been set up.
+Lab equipment has begun to be installed and gradually put into operation.
+A ceremonial handover took place on 25 August 2020.

 The construction costs (cost classes 200-700) of the entire project amount to € 8.5 million, whereby the building site was provided by the City of Offenburg.
 Funds of € 1.5 million have been earmarked for the initial equipment.
 The financing of these 10 million euros is financed to 50% by the European Union (European Regional Development Fund), to 30% by the donors and Hochschule Offenburg, and to 20% by the State of Baden-Württemberg.